No letdown for Louisville

 U of L’s largest lead in the first half was 19 points, and the team led 48-34 at halftime as both squads shot over 50 percent from the field.

-For more on this story, see Wednesday's State Journal.
+For more on this story, see the latest State Journal.